theunicornguild/the-reading-potato/18_review_contribution/06_python_5_accept_contribution.md

 	return redirect('contributions-list')
 ```

-we first retrieved the contribution and did the necessary permisiions.
+We first retrieved the contribution and did the necessary permissions.

-Then, the status of the contributio was changed to `Accepted`. notice that we had to save the contribution afterwards. because the changes made to the contribution in the `view` are only reflected to this variable but not saved to the database. the `save()` method is what saves the changes made to the database.
+Then, the status of the contribution was changed to `Accepted`.
+Notice that we had to save the contribution afterwards. because the changes made to the contribution in the `view` are only reflected to this variable but not saved to the database. the `save()` method is what saves the changes made to the database.
 ```python
 	contribution.status = Contribution.ACCEPTED
 	contribution.save()
 ```

-After that we change the articles content to the new content
+After that we change the article's content to the new content
 ```python
 	article = contribution.article
 	article.content = contribution.change.new_content